 In simple terms, coding is actually a process in which a word or a series of numbers of encrypted in a specific code or pattern designed on a certain set of rules.
 On the other hand, decoding is the opposite which aims to decrypt a particular code based on finding a common pattern or structure.

 Types of Coding Decoding

 There are various types of coding and decoding questions that you will find in competitive exams.
 Mentioned below are some of the popular types:

 Letter to Letter Coding

-The alphabets of a word are coded using various operations such as addition, subtraction, interchanging, and so on in this method of coding and decoding.
+The alphabet of a word is coded using various operations such as addition, subtraction, interchanging, and so on in this method of coding and decoding.
 Candidates must use the same methods to decode the code of another word.

 Letter to Number Coding

 In this form of coding-decoding, a word is allocated numerical code values or a number is assigned alphabetical code letters.